 In accordance with UCF Policy 2-004.3, No discrimination shall be made on the basis of gender, race, age, creed, religion, disability, sexual preference or orientation, gender identity, gender expression, national origin, marital status, parental status or veteran's status.
 No hazing or discrimination will be used as a condition of membership in the Sport Club Council organization.

-In case you experience or witness a hate or bias related incident, please contact the Sport Club Advisor
+In case you experience or witness a hate or bias related incident, please contact the Assistant Director of Sport Clubs,